 Retained stubble can tie-up early-season nitrogen (N) when soil microbes use it as a source of fuel to break down stubble.
 This tie-up restricts the amount available for crop emergence and early growth.
 It is only a temporary constraint in cropping soils as the immobilised nitrogen will be released through microbial turnover, generally later in the crop season in spring.

 Nitrogen tie-up by cereal residue is not just a problem following incorporation.
 It occurs in surface-retained and standing-stubble systems.
 A worst-case scenario for nitrogen tie-up is when large amounts of cereal residue are incorporated into the soil close to the time of sowing, as the competition between microbes and the crop for nitrogen is intense, and early nitrogen deficiency can limit crop yield potential in some circumstances.

 Additional nitrogen at sowing helps to provide the nutrition required to break down the previous stubble and also makes sure the germinating crop has sufficient nitrogen to establish, which ultimately helps maintain yield potential.

-Specific guidelines and information for the impact of stubble retention on nutrition is available in How do I manage nitrogen in a stubble-retained system? or through the GRDC Update paper: The effect of stubble on nitrogen tie-up and supply.
+Read more about the impact of stubble retention on nutrition in How do I manage nitrogen in a stubble-retained system? or through the GRDC Update paper: The effect of stubble on nitrogen tie-up and supply.